schersch/Hacklytics2021/README.md

 ## What we learned
 We learned about data cleaning and visualization.
 ## What's next for gwRisk
+There are a few items from the jupyter notebook that didn't get added to the webpage yet.
+Once they are added then people can start their local preparations.
+After that we would like to add some secondary risks to supplement the direct risks so each county can have even more areas to be aware of and prepare for.
 ## Resources
 CSV and Excel files used are from: http://www.globalpolicy.science/econ-damage-climate-change-usa